jmacario-gmu/gmuj-wordpress-plugin-support-info/README.md

 It also changes the admin footer text to provide support contact links.

 The content for these items is stored in HTML files in a 'content' subfolder of the plugin folder.

+Notes:

+This plugin is now deprecated as it's functionality was moved into the Mason WordPress theme.